ruifi47/ruifi47.github.io/_posts/2023-03-07-kalmarctf2023_tinyshell.md

 ---

 ## __Introduction__
-This writeup presents the intended solution for `lleHSniT!`, one of the forensics challenge of [Kalmar CTF 2023](https://ctftime.org/event/1878).
+This writeup presents the intended solution for `lleHSniT!`, one of the forensics challenges of [Kalmar CTF 2023](https://ctftime.org/event/1878).

 ## __Description__
 > One of our users here at StupidCorp ran a malicious binary they were sent over an email.
 We made a process dump, and dumped the network logs.
 We think it is TinySHell, can you please help figuring out what happened?